vignesh022/Classy-Fy/README.md

 Introducing Classy-Fy, a tool to quickly organize new and upcoming music into user-created playlists.
 Classy-Fy has been designed along the lines of being a proof-of-concept for a feature/add-on on Spotify in the future to help subscribers quickly sort new music into their libraries.
 ![](https://github.com/vignesh022/Classy-Fy/blob/master/Images/classyfy_ex.png?raw=true)
 Classy-Fy currently functions as a locally deployable script which facilitates users to login into their Spotify accounts, authorize access to their personal playlist data, and allow for label assignment.
-Users of Classy-Fy can submit either a single track/song to be assigned a playlist label or a brand new playlist altogther.
+Users of Classy-Fy can submit either a single song to be assigned a playlist label or a playlist of songs.

 # Running Python and Streamlit on your machine